paulsengroup/modle/README.md

 In case any of the output files already exist, MoDLE will refuse to run and print an error message listing the file name collisions.

-Passing the `--force` flag overrides this behavior and will cause MoDLE to override existing files.
+Passing the `--force` flag overrides this behavior and will cause MoDLE to overwrite existing files.

 #### Running a simulation using config files